IrtazaAmjad0412/flexbox-card-component/README.md

-Peer Programming Exercise focused n developing your HTML5 and CSS understanding.
+Peer Programming Exercise focused on developing your HTML5 and CSS understanding.